ibm-cloud-architecture/ibm-cloud-stencils/README.md

 2. Issue #723 where overlaying a box across other boxes may cause underlying boxes to expand and have to be resized such as when placing a security group box across multiple subnet boxes.
 This scenario is working as designed so draw.io added a new property "expand" to swimlanes for our boxes.
 The current behavior is the default with expand=1 and our boxes are set to expand=0.

-3. Issue #748 to remove container setting for groups.
+3. Issue #748 to set container=0 for deployedTo boxes as mentioned in Overview.

 </p>
 </details>